Sunshine Susie: Reception

 The film was a big hit and was voted the best British film of 1932.
 Its theme song "Today I Feel So Happy" also became a major hit.

+Kine Weekly wrote: "A bright, joyous British musical comedy which moves at an easy swing and allows romance, humour, and song to blend in happy proportions.
+Although the team work is great, it is Jack Hulbert, in a comedy characterisation, who is the hit of the show.
+He holds it together, and sees that the entertainment seldom flags."

-The New York Times though, regretted that the film was "not up to the mark set by the Teutonic work, for the studio acoustics appear to be faulty and in several sequences the director, Victor Saville, has failed to have his scenes as adequately lighted," although the reviewer praised the work of Jack Hulbert and Owen Nares, concluding that "Both give clever performances, the result being that this Gainsborough feature makes for quite a good hour or so of entertainment"; and the Motion Picture Herald praised the film as having "a sparkle in every foot."
+The New York Times wrote that the film was "not up to the mark set by the Teutonic work, for the studio acoustics appear to be faulty and in several sequences the director, Victor Saville, has failed to have his scenes as adequately lighted," although the reviewer praised the work of Jack Hulbert and Owen Nares, concluding that "Both give clever performances, the result being that this Gainsborough feature makes for quite a good hour or so of entertainment."

+The Motion Picture Herald praised the film as having "a sparkle in every foot."